WEBPAGE UPDATED Tuesday June 22, 2022

-Pumps that are safe to use with oxygen in oxygen enriched environments are labeled with a different ISO Certification number.
+Electric water pumps that are safe to use with oxygen in oxygen-rich environments are labeled with a different ISO Certification number.

-We asked company officials that manufacturer oxygen, the gas, and bait tank pumps commonly used in livewells and bait tanks about “safety” when using their livewell and bait pumps in conjunction with pure oxygen in oxygen enriched environments.
+We asked company officials that manufacturer oxygen, the gas, and bait tank pumps commonly used in livewells, bait tanks and boat bilges about “safety” when using their livewell and bait pumps in conjunction with pure oxygen creating oxygen-enriched environments.

 Air Products and Chemical Corporation